 Information for Transfers

-While it is not a condition of admission, students from California community colleges are advised to complete the Intersegmental General Education Transfer Curriculum (IGETC) in preparation for transfer to UC Santa Cruz.
-Transfer course agreements and articulation between the University of California and California community colleges can be found on the ASSIST.ORG website.
+While it is not a condition of admission, students from California Community Colleges are advised to complete the Intersegmental General Education Transfer Curriculum (IGETC) in preparation for transfer to UCSC.
+Transfer course agreements and articulation between the University of California and California Community Colleges can be found on the ASSIST.ORG website.
+You may also wish to consult the UC Transfer Pathway for History.

 A degree in history provides students with important training in real world skills that can be applied in a wide variety of careers.
 Successful historians have skills that are in demand in many professions.
 The study of history develops abilities in research, critical thinking, analysis, clear and effective self-expression, and expository writing that are invaluable in the non-academic world.
 Our graduates are now working in nearly every field imaginable, including education, law, business, investment counseling, journalism, museum studies, public service, finance, filmmaking, activism, and writing.